 Thomas Lanners has appeared as a solo and collaborative pianist and clinician throughout the U.S. and abroad, presenting his New York solo debut in Weill Recital Hall at Carnegie Hall in 2004.
-His performances have been broadcast nationally and internationally on programs such as American Public Media’s Performance Today, RTÉ Radio 1’s Sunday Miscellany in Ireland and BBC3 in London, among many others.
+His performances have been broadcast nationally and internationally on programs such as American Public Media’s Performance Today, BBC3 in London and RTÉ Radio 1’s Sunday Miscellany in Ireland, among many others.
 Designated the 2014 Distinguished Music Teacher by the Oklahoma Music Teachers Association, he currently serves as Professor of Piano at Oklahoma State University.

 Thomas has performed, presented master classes, and given lectures on various musical topics as a guest artist throughout the United States, in Mexico, Canada, Europe and Asia.
-In the summer of 2018 he served on the faculties of the Shanghai International Piano Festival and Institute and the AmiCaFest piano festival in Sicily.
-In 2017 he presented master classes at Yonsei University in Seoul, South Korea and the Sichuan Conservatory in Chengdu, China, and in 2016 gave classes at the Shanghai Conservatory, the Conservatory's Middle School, the Zhejiang Conservatory and East China Normal University.
-Thomas presented a master class and recital to conclude Beijing Normal University’s 2015 International Music Week.
-The past five years, at the invitation of the Chair of the Piano Division at the Shanghai Conservatory, Lanners has participated in a mini-festival for student pianists who wish to study in the United States.
-He has twice served as a judge for the final round of the Shanghai Open Piano Competition.
-Thomas gave a master class on the NYU Steinhardt School of Music’s Piano Artist Master Class Series in 2012 and served as a performer, master class clinician and adjudicator at the Lee University International Piano Festival and Competition in Tennessee.
+He presented a session as a featured guest at the Shanghai Conservatory International Piano Pedagogy Conference in October 2019.
+In the summer of 2018 he served on the faculties of the Shanghai International Piano Festival and Institute (and will do so again in 2020) and the AmiCaFest Piano Festival in Sicily.
+In 2017 Thomas presented master classes at Yonsei University in Seoul, South Korea and the Sichuan Conservatory in Chengdu, China, and in 2016 gave classes at the Shanghai Conservatory, the Conservatory's Middle School, the Zhejiang Conservatory and East China Normal University.
+Lanners presented a master class and recital to conclude Beijing Normal University’s 2015 International Music Week.
+He has served as a judge for the final round of the Shanghai Open Piano Competition four times in the past six years.
+Thomas gave a master class on the NYU Steinhardt School of Music’s Piano Artist Master Class Series in 2012 and served as a performer, master class clinician and adjudicator at the Lee University International Piano Festival and Competition in Tennessee the same year.

-Some of the institutions he has visited as a guest artist include the Eastman School of Music, the Universities of Texas-Austin, Colorado-Boulder, North Texas, Miami (FL), South Carolina, Oklahoma, Western Ontario (Canada), Iowa, Northern Colorado, Northern Iowa, Central Arkansas, and Missouri-Columbia; Northwestern, Syracuse, Louisiana State, Southern Methodist, Auburn, Wichita State, Kansas State, Iowa State, George Mason and Baylor Universities; the Lawrence University Conservatory of Music and the Unidad Académica de Artes de la Universidad Autónoma de Zacatecas in Mexico.
+Institutions he has visited as a guest artist include the Eastman School of Music, the Universities of Texas-Austin, Colorado-Boulder, North Texas, Miami (FL), South Carolina, Oklahoma, Western Ontario (Canada), Iowa, and Missouri-Columbia; Northwestern, Syracuse, Louisiana State, Southern Methodist, George Mason and Baylor Universities; the Lawrence University Conservatory of Music and the Unidad Académica de Artes de la Universidad Autónoma de Zacatecas in Mexico.
 In addition, Lanners has played solo recitals in Brussels and Gent, Belgium, performed on the Classical Mondays recital series in Preston Bradley Hall at the Chicago Cultural Center, at the OK Mozart International Festival, the Tulsa Performing Arts Center, and in Bangkok and Hua-Hin, Thailand.

 Thomas’ CD, Ned Rorem: The Three Piano Sonatas, was released by Centaur Records in 2007.
 Links to three tracks on the recording were included in an October 2018 article in the New York Times on the occasion of Rorem's 95th birthday.
 Mark Lehman, in an American Record Guide review, wrote of the Sonatas disc: “It’s especially pleasing to have all three of Rorem’s sonatas on one disc, superbly played by Thomas Lanners, and in clear, vivid sound. … Anyone who cares about mainstream 20th Century piano music should seek out this superlative recording.”
 In a review of his 2005 release, Touches of Bernstein: The Complete Published Piano Music of Leonard Bernstein, critic Jed Distler wrote for ClassicsToday.com: "Thomas Lanners totally understands this music, pointing up the jazzy qualities to idiomatic perfection as well as projecting Bernstein’s lyrical generosity without milking it … All told, Lanners' loving mastery easily holds its own in any company.
 Warmly recommended."